FHA Guidelines On Non-Occupant Co-Borrowers And Borrowers

 FHA Guidelines On Non-Occupant Co-Borrowers allow family members to be on a home buyers FHA Loan for income qualification.
 There can be more than one non-occupant co-borrowers.

-- Non-Occupant Co-Borrowers need to be related to borrower by law, blood, and/or marriage.
+- Non-Occupant Co-Borrowers need to be related to the borrower by law, blood, and/or marriage.

 High Debt To Income Ratios